jaredramey/pongAssessment/ReadMe.txt

 Left:  Left Arrow <--
 Right: Right Arrow -->

-During the game you can press the ESC key at any time to return to the Main Menu!
+During the game you can press the Backspace key at any time to return to the Main Menu!